mevdschee/php-crud-api/README.md

 This construct adds a filter to every executed query.

 NB: You need to handle the creation of invalid records with a validation (or sanitation) handler.

+### SQL GRANT authorization

+You can alternatively use database permissons (SQL GRANT statements) to define the authorization model.
+In this case you should not use the "authorization" middleware, but you do need to use the "reconnect" middleware.
+The handlers of the "reconnect" middleware allow you to specify the correct username and password, like this:

+    'reconnect.usernameHandler' => function () {
+        return 'mevdschee';
+    },
+    'reconnect.passwordHandler' => function () {
+        return 'secret123';
+    },

+This will make the API connect to the database specifying "mevdschee" as the username and "secret123" as the password.

+NB: You may want to retrieve the username and password from the session (the "$_SESSION" variable).

 ### Sanitizing input